 (2) AUTHORIZED USES.-The data under this section shall be used exclusively for the purposes described in subsection (a).
-(3) LIMITATION.-Except as otherwise provided, the data under this section shall not be used for the evaluation of indiunder this section shall not be used for the evaluation of individual applications for assistance.

-(e) RECEIPT FOR SERVICE OR DENIAL OF SERVICE.-In any case in which a current or prospective producer or landowner, in person or in writing, requests from the Farm Service Agency, the Natural Resources Conservation Service, or an agency of the Rural Development Mission Area any benefit or service offered by the Department to agricultural producers or landowners, the Secretary shall issue, on the date of the request, a receipt to the producer or landowner that contains-
+- (3) LIMITATION.-Except as otherwise provided, the data under this section shall not be used for the evaluation of individual applications for assistance. - (e) RECEIPT FOR SERVICE OR DENIAL OF SERVICE.-In any case in which a current or prospective producer or landowner, in person or in writing, requests from the Farm Service Agency, the Natural Resources Conservation Service, or an agency of the Rural Development Mission Area any benefit or service offered by the Department to agricultural producers or landowners, the Secretary shall issue, on the date of the request, a receipt to the producer or landowner that contains-